Sensor Analysis FrameworkLink

 - ARIMA-X (Autorregresive, Integrated, Moving Average) models with exogenous variables using Box-Jenkis parameter selection methods

-- Single and multiple layers LSTM (Long-Thort Term Memory) networks with the possibility of including several shifted variables in the model training and prediction
+- Single and multiple layers LSTM (Long-Thort Term Memory) networks with configurable structure

 An example of the model is shown below for the estimation of the SGX4514 CO with the use of the rest of the Kit's available sensor, using a single layer LSTM network only two weeks of training: